Quick Pan Jam

 Jam made from fresh seasonal ingredients is an amazing treat.
-This quick pan jam makes preserves easy to whip together without Monica Geller taking over the whole kitchen with cases of fruit, jars, pots, and sticky, sugary mess.
-The spices can be changed up according to what you are jamming and sugar can be adjusted to taste.
+This quick pan jam makes preserves easy to whip together without Monica Geller taking over the whole kitchen with cases of fruit, jars, pots, and a sticky sugary mess.
+The spices can be changed up according to what you are jamming and the sugar can be adjusted to taste.
 So, start your day with a big spoonful of special preserves on your yogurt or toast, slather your lunchtime BLT with tomato jam, and end the day with an amazing cheese platter adorned with your unique condiments.

 These jams were inspired by my own home habits to make a little jam with seasonal things here and there to preserve and keep on hand and quickly grew to over 10.

 ¼ - ½ cup sugar